Landlord & Tenant Law

 Introduction

 Landlord and tenant law regulates the relationship between those who own property and those who occupy it under a lease or tenancy agreement.
-It is a major area of practice covering residential tenancies (governed primarily by the Housing Act 1988 and the Rent Act 1977) and commercial tenancies (governed by the Landlord and Tenant Act 1954).
+It is a major area of practice covering residential tenancies (governed primarily by the Housing Act 1988, substantially reformed by the Renters' Rights Act 2025 with effect from 1 May 2026, and the Rent Act 1977) and commercial tenancies (governed by the Landlord and Tenant Act 1954).
 The law provides significant protections for tenants, including security of tenure and statutory obligations on landlords regarding repairs and habitability.

 In Brief

 Residential landlords must protect deposits in an approved scheme within 30 days and provide prescribed information (Housing Act 2004, ss.212–215).
-For assured shorthold tenancies, a s.21 no-fault notice requires at least 2 months' written notice; a s.8 fault-based notice requires specific Housing Act 1988 grounds.
+Since 1 May 2026 the Renters' Rights Act 2025 has abolished s.21 no-fault eviction and converted assured shorthold tenancies into assured periodic tenancies: possession requires a s.8 notice on prescribed Form 3A citing statutory Housing Act 1988 grounds, usually with 4 months' notice (shorter for some grounds).
 Landlords must keep the structure, exterior, and essential services in repair under s.11 Landlord and Tenant Act 1985.
 Unlawful eviction is a criminal offence under the Protection from Eviction Act 1977.

 Core Principles

 Deposit Protection — Landlords must protect tenancy deposits in a government-approved scheme within 30 days.
-Failure to do so prevents service of a s.21 notice and may result in penalties of 1–3 times the deposit.
+Failure may result in penalties of 1–3 times the deposit, and since 1 May 2026 a court will only make a possession order against a tenant who paid a deposit if the deposit has been protected (with the prescribed information given) or returned.

 Fitness for Habitation — The Homes (Fitness for Human Habitation) Act 2018 implies a covenant that the dwelling is fit for human habitation throughout the tenancy.